+Our medical school plays a vital role in providing high-quality, affordable health sciences education to residents of and beyond the commonwealth.
+Over the next five years, our focus will be a continued dedicated effort to serve as a model for the future of health and life sciences education while enhancing our reputation for leadership in teaching and learning innovation.
 While the challenges ahead for our educational mission are significant, we embrace them as meaningful opportunities for continued leadership and innovation.
 In the years ahead, we intend to lead from the front by pushing the boundaries of educational innovation, the focus of which will be to optimally prepare the physician, nurse and science leaders of tomorrow so that they may thrive in and adapt to complex, evolving practice environments.

-The following educational priorities will drive our strategic direction:
+The following educational priorities will help drive our strategic direction:

+O DESIGNING INNOVATIVE EDUCATIONAL PROGRAMMING

-Designing Innovative Educational Programming Establish new tailored pathways of study in advanced practice, entrepreneurship and leadership as we engage with our communities as partners in the educational experience and develop an expanded set of professional competencies to respond to the unique needs of our learners and evolving practice environments Facilitating Interprofessional Learning Opportunities Embrace and enable interprofessional collaboration and learning among our undergraduate, graduate medical education and nursing learners, through new opportunities to engage in interprofessional project work and interdisciplinary community-based learning Responding to Workforce Needs, Demands and Trends Continue to expand the range, diversity and quality of preclinical resources and clinical placements to keep pace with expanding enrollment, workforce demands, curricular innovation and the needs of those we serve Nurturing a Diverse and Inclusive Learning Environment Recruit, support and celebrate a diverse and inclusive educational community, providing curricula and learning environments that effectively address bias
+Establish new tailored pathways of study in advanced practice, entrepreneurship and leadership as we engage with our communities as partners in the educational experience and develop an expanded set of professional competencies to respond to the unique needs of our learners and evolving practice environments

+O NURTURING A DIVERSE AND INCLUSIVE LEARNING ENVIRONMENT

+Recruit, support and celebrate a diverse and inclusive educational community, providing curricula and learning environments that effectively address bias

+O FACILITATING INTERPROFESSIONAL LEARNING OPPORTUNITIES

+Embrace and enable interprofessional collaboration and learning among our undergraduate, graduate medical education and nursing learners, through new opportunities to engage in interprofessional project work and interdisciplinary community-based learning

+O INVESTING IN NEXT GENERATIONAL PEDAGOGY AND EDUCATORS

-Investing in Next Generational Pedagogy and Educators Lead the development of next generation educational pedagogy by providing targeted support to faculty and staff focused on core competencies, teaching methods innovation, engagement skills and leadership development Prioritizing Educator and Learner Wellness Prioritize wellness integration to encourage and support the well-being of all stakeholders in our educational community
+Lead the development of next generation educational pedagogy by providing targeted support to faculty and staff focused on core competencies, teaching methods innovation, engagement skills and leadership development